nuodb/nuodb-helm-charts/stable/README.md

 ## For Red Hat OpenShift only - Grant OpenShift privileges

-Create a new service account.
+Create a new service account `nuodb`.

 `kubectl -n nuodb create serviceaccount nuodb`